 We work to help improve experiences and outcomes of those facing relationship and psychosexual challenges.

-We exist to develop and maintain high standards of professional practice, through regulation, training, research and dissemination of knowledge, to enable sexual and relationship therapists to provide the most effective therapeutic treatments to the public.
+Our activities centre on developing and maintaining high standards of professional practice through standards setting, training, research and dissemination of knowledge - all to enable sexual and relationship therapists to provide the most effective therapeutic treatments to the public.

 Training, qualifications & experience

 COSRT has a number of different membership categories.
 The main categories are listed below.

 Senior members of COSRT who have contributed significantly to the profession of sexual and relationship therapy may become a Fellow.